Pyrophosphoric acid: Preparation

 It can also be prepared by ion exchange from sodium pyrophosphate or by treating lead pyrophosphate with hydrogen sulfide.

 Boiling the water from orthophosphoric acid will not dehydrate it to pure pyrophosphoric acid, instead a mixture of ortho, pyro, and polyphosphoric acids are produced, the maximum pyrophosphoric acid concentration remains below 50% and occurs slightly before what would otherwise be pure pyrophosphoric acid.
+This is because the equilibrium in the liquid phase favors the disproportionation of pyrophosphoric acid.
+Pyrophosphoric acid may be obtained from mixed phosphoric acids by careful crystallization or by the addition of seed crystals.

 Reactions

 Pyrophosphoric acid is a tetraprotic acid, with four distinct pKa's: